-We have acted as legal counsel as to Dutch law to the Company in connection with the Offering and the filing of the Registration Statement with the SEC.
+We have acted as legal counsel as to Dutch law to the Company in connection with the filing of the Registration Statement with the SEC.
 This opinion letter is rendered to you in order to be filed with the SEC as an exhibit to the Registration Statement.